 Things were soon to change.
 In 1517, Martin Luther of Germany started a revolution against the Catholic Church by exposing some of its corrupt practices.
 It gave rise to an alternative to the Catholic sect, called the Protestant faith.
 Many countries like England, France, and others broke away from the Catholic Church.
-Since they no longer felt obligated to obey Pope’s word, they began sending exploration missions worldwide.
-Soon a Pan-European campaign of world conquest was afoot.
+Since they no longer felt obligated to obey the Pope’s word, they began sending exploration missions worldwide.
+Soon, a Pan-European campaign of world conquest was afoot.
 During this period, the slave trade from Africa to America happened, among other terrible things.
 Over a period of 350 years, it is estimated that more than 12 million people were enslaved and shipped across the Atlantic to the Americas.

 East India Company Comes to India

 Bringing us to the Indian context, in 1608, the first ship of the East India Company docked in Surat.
 In the subsequent 100-150 years, the EIC kept expanding and building establishments along the Indian coast, including the Fort William facility near Calcutta.
-Soon they started to interfere in the local politics.
+Soon, they started to interfere in the local politics.
 In 1757, they won the Battle of Plassey and thus managed to get a political foothold in Bengal.
 Over the next 100 years, they kept expanding their control to other parts of India, and finally, in 1857, they were able to get complete control of the entire nation.

 Europeans Discover Sanskrit and the Rise of Indic Studies